Free Democratic Party: 2021–present

 In November 2024, Christian Lindner was fired as Minister of Finance.
 The FDP leaving the coalition meant the collapse of the traffic light government.
 With the crisis taking place the four ministries held by the party were lost, as Marco Buschmann and Bettina Stark-Watzinger resigned.
 However, Digital and Transport minister Volker Wissing decided to resign from the FDP instead in order to stay in cabinet.
-On the same month controversy was sparked after Die Zeit and Süddeutsche Zeitung reported that the crisis was in fact a deliberate strategy by the FDP, planned for weeks in advance, in a paper with heavy use of militaristic terminology, including the word D-Day, a reference to allied invasion of Normany during WWII.
-The reports contradicted declarations by the party leader Lindner on Scholz "calculated break" of the governing coalition.
+On the same month controversy was sparked after Die Zeit and Süddeutsche Zeitung reported that the crisis was in fact a deliberate strategy by the FDP, planned for weeks in advance, in a paper with heavy use of militaristic terminology, including the word D-Day, a reference to the allied invasion of Normandy during WWII.
+The reports contradicted declarations by the party leader Lindner on Scholz's "calculated break" of the governing coalition.

 In the subsequent snap election, FDP failed to reach the 5% threshold needed for parliamentary representation and as a result lost all their seats in Bundestag again.
 Christian Lindner and Wolfgang Kubicki would resign from party leadership.

+In March 2026 the FDP failed to reach the 5% threshold in both the 2026 Baden-Württemberg and Rhineland-Palatinate state elections and as a result they lost all of their seats in both state parliaments.
+On 23 March 2026, there were reports that Christian Dürr along with the rest of the party leadership would resign from their positions ahead of the party congress scheduled for May.
+Wolfgang Kubicki was elected party leader on 30 May 2026 during the party congress, defeating Marie-Agnes Strack Zimmerman.
+During the 2026 Saxony-Anhalt state election on 6 September 2026, the FDP lost all seven of their seats in the Landtag of Saxony-Anhalt, after failing to reach the 5% threshold.
+The party also lost all three of its seats in the Landtag of Mecklenburg-Vorpommern, and failed to enter the Berlin House of Representatives.